 It is unlawful for employers to treat part-time workers less favourably than full-time workers, unless this can be objectively justified.

-If you run a business that employs workers on fixed term contracts, we can draft those contracts and advise you on your obligations towards the employee and whether, crucially, that employee would be considered to be a permanent employee by the Employment Tribunal.
+If you run a business that employs workers on fixed term contracts, Hanne & Co Employment Department can assist you to draft contracts of employment for fixed term or part time employees and workers and advise you on your obligations towards the employee or worker and whether, crucially, that individual would be considered to be a permanent employee or worker by the Employment Tribunal.